 Because of this limitation, I do not think of vinegar as being an especially effective method for killing weeds in lawn areas.
 It makes more sense to use vinegar in areas where lawn grass and other landscaping plants will not be in the way, such as on patios or walkways (where you have weeds pushing up through cracks).
 If on the other hand, you are thinking of reducing lawn size by killing a big patch of grass on purpose, there are easier ways to get rid of grass across such large expanses.

 This is especially true of established perennial weeds; vinegar will be more effective on younger weeds and weeds with an annual life cycle.
 An example of a perennial weed is dandelions (see below), while crabgrass, for instance, is an annual.
 But considering the limitations of herbicidal products as a whole (and particularly of organic ones), this objection is hardly a telling argument against the use of vinegar as a natural weed killer.

 When to Apply Vinegar (and How Often)

 When practicing natural weed control, take to heart the dictum, Know your enemy!
-Study up on the weeds you are battling before you use the vinegar on them.
+Study up on the weeds you are battling before you use vinegar on them.
 Target annual weeds before they set seed, to prevent them from spawning a new generation to give you headaches next year.
-Depending on the weed, this can be in spring or in summer, and one spraying may be enough.
+Depending on the weed, this can be in spring or summer, and one spraying may be enough.

 Perennial weeds are not as easy to defeat.
 Take dandelions, as an example.
 It is a good idea to snap the flowers off dandelions whenever you see them so that they do not propagate themselves via seeding.
 But these perennials, although their leaves die back in winter, do live on through their roots.
 So preventing them from going to seed is not enough.

 How to Apply